-As part of each phase of development, i.e. short and medium term, developers will carry out Post Occupancy Evaluation on a proportion of homes with data and learning utilised in the design and construction of future phases of development.
+As part of the delivery of The Development As part of each phase of development, i.e. short and medium term, developers will carry out Post Occupancy Evaluation on a proportion of homes with data and learning utilised in the design and construction of future phases of development.